Burden of Proof in Filing a Medical Malpractice Lawsuit in Cleveland

 - why you were seen.

-You also may want to write down the contact information for other medical staff, such as nurse practitioners, pharmacists, therapists or whoever else may have worked with you on your medical care.
+You also may want to write down the contact information for other medical staff, such as nurse practitioners, pharmacists, therapists, and the like.

 Documents to Prove Earnings